-- Time Commitment Expected time commitment will be agreed on an individual basis with each Non-Executive Director, with the average time commitment for the Non-Executive Directors as a whole being in the range of 24 days per year or 2 days per month.
-Certain Non-Executive Directors, including the Senior Independent Director, Committee Chairs and Committee members will be expected to commit additional time in order to fulfil these extra responsibilities.
-All Non-Executive Directors are expected to make sufficient time available to discharge their responsibilities. - Other Positions Non-Executive Directors who do not hold executive or Chair positions at a listed company may hold up to four other non-executive directorships at listed companies. - Meetings Attends all Board and Board Committee meetings and Board dinners unless exceptional circumstances prevail.
-Is well prepared for all Board and Committee meetings. - Independence Maintenance of own independence as measured by the independence criteria for Non-Executive Directors pursuant to the UK Code. - Conflict of Interest Takes all reasonable actions to avoid potential conflicts of interest and promptly disclose any that may arise, in line with the Severn Trent Plc Group Conflicts of Interest Policy. - Business Awareness Ensure they have the knowledge and understanding of the business to enable them to contribute effectively.
+- Time Commitment Expected time commitment will be agreed on an individual basis with each Non-Executive Director, with the average time commitment for the Non-Executive Directors as a whole being in the range of 12 days per year.
+Certain Non-Executive Directors, including Committee Chairs and Committee members will be expected to commit additional time in order to fulfil these extra responsibilities.
+All Non-Executive Directors are expected to make sufficient time available to discharge their responsibilities. - Meetings Attends all Board and Board Committee meetings and Board dinners unless exceptional circumstances prevail.
+Is well prepared for all Board and Committee meetings. - Independence Maintenance of own independence as measured by the independence criteria for Non-Executive Directors pursuant to the UK Code and Ofwat Principles. - Conflict of Interest Takes all reasonable actions to avoid potential conflicts of interest and promptly disclose any that may arise, in line with the Severn Trent Plc Group Conflicts of Interest Policy. - Business Awareness Ensure they have the knowledge and understanding of the business to enable them to contribute effectively.
 On appointment, a Non-Executive Director should devote a sufficient amount of time to a comprehensive formal and tailored induction programme to acquire an understanding of the main areas of business activity, in particular those that involve significant risk.
-Each Non-Executive Director should devote time to developing and refreshing their knowledge and skills. - Stakeholder Engagement In order to have a good understanding of the business and its relationships with stakeholders, embrace opportunities to meet shareholders, customers and other stakeholders and listen to the views of employees from all levels of the organisation. - Competencies: Audit and Risk Committee Membership Non-Executive Directors who are appointed to the Audit and Risk Committee should have competence relevant to the sector in which the Company operates and at least one member should have recent and relevant financial experience.
+Each Non-Executive Director will review their development annually with the Chair and agree any development needs. - Competencies: Audit and Risk Committee Membership Non-Executive Directors who are appointed to the Audit and Risk Committee should have competence relevant to the sector in which the Company operates and at least one member should have recent and relevant financial experience.